aristanetworks/anta/docs/advanced_usages/as-python-lib.md

 ## [AntaDevice](../api/device.md#anta.device.AntaDevice) Abstract Class

-A device is represented in ANTA as a instance of a subclass of the [AntaDevice](../api/device.md#anta.device.AntaDevice) abstract class.
+A device is represented in ANTA as an instance of a subclass of the [AntaDevice](../api/device.md#anta.device.AntaDevice) abstract class.
-There are few abstract methods that needs to be implemented by child classes:
+There are a few abstract methods that need to be implemented by child classes:

 - The [collect()](../api/device.md#anta.device.AntaDevice.collect) coroutine is in charge of collecting outputs of [AntaCommand](../api/commands.md#anta.models.AntaCommand) instances.
 - The [refresh()](../api/device.md#anta.device.AntaDevice.refresh) coroutine is in charge of updating attributes of the [AntaDevice](../api/device.md#anta.device.AntaDevice) instance.
 These attributes are used by [AntaInventory](../api/inventory.md#anta.inventory.AntaInventory) to filter out unreachable devices or by [AntaTest](../api/tests/anta_test.md#anta.models.AntaTest) to skip devices based on their hardware models.